n-saurino/strace_xv6/README.md

 - **Child Process Tracing**: Captures system calls from child processes.

 ## Implementation Details
-Our approach integrates `strace` directly into the xv6 shell (`sh.c`), modifying `syscall.c` to track system calls based on user commands.
+Our approach implemented `strace` as a system call in the kernel.
+We then integrated `strace` directly into the xv6 shell (`sh.c`), modifying `syscall.c` to track system calls based on user commands.
 A kernel ring buffer stores the last N system calls, which can be retrieved using a `dump()` system call.

 ### Key Modifications:
 - **Shell (`sh.c`)**: Parses `strace` commands and sets global tracing flags.